 Getting To & Around Edinburgh

-Edinburgh is a very accessible city, regardless of whether you’re arriving by plane, train or bus.
+Edinburgh is a very accessible city, regardless of whether you’re arriving by plane, train, or bus.
 If arriving by plane, Edinburgh’s main airport is approximately a 20 to 25-minute taxi ride to the city center and will cost you around £20.
 There is also a tram running every 10 minutes with a cost of £5 one way or £8 return and takes around 35 minutes.
 There are also various bus options: the Airlink Bus (cost of £7.50 return), or the Lothian Bus 35 and Lothian Night Bus N22 (cost of £1.50 one way).

 Another popular way to get to Edinburgh is by train.
 It has two main stations: Waverly Station and Haymarket Station.
 If arriving from London, you’re most likely to come into Waverly, which is right in the heart of the city.

 There are various methods of getting around the city (walking being the most popular), especially if you are staying in New Town or Old Town.
 Most of Edinburgh’s main attractions are within walking distance.
 If you’re staying just outside the center or looking to make a trip to Leith, hopping on a bus is easy and affordable at £1.50 – but be sure to have exact change.
-There is also a day savers pass, cost of £4, and it’s good for unlimited use that day and can be purchased at travel shops, ticket vending machines or on board the bus.
+There is also a day savers pass, cost of £4, and it’s good for unlimited use that day and can be purchased at travel shops, ticket vending machines, or aboard the bus.

 An alternative option for getting around is renting a bike.
 Prices vary by time and company, with the average from £12 to £20 per day, while prices per day decrease the longer you rent it for.